01 Jul, 2025

-This article is medically reviewed by Dr. Amarnadh Polisetty, Consultant - Hematology and BMT Physician, HCG Cancer Centre, Vijayawada
+This article is medically reviewed by Dr. Amarnadh Polisetty, Consultant - Hematology and BMT Physician, HCG Cancer Centre, Vijayawada.

 Leukemia is a cancer of blood cells.
 It is a type of blood cancer that affects blood and bone marrow and causes the production of abnormal white blood cells.
-These white blood cells increase infection and replace healthy blood cells.
-The treatment of leukemia depends on the type, stage, and the patient’s overall health.

 Radiation therapy for leukemia uses high-energy X-rays and other types of radiation to kill cancer cells.